 The sheer number of cameras on the market today is overwhelming.
 Hours can be spent researching brands such as Canon, Nikon, Olympus, Sony, and Fujifilm.
 Even after settling on a brand, the question of which model to choose will still take up the better part of your day.
-We’ve found ourselves in endless debates about which camera to choose and put off investing in a new camera for a long time.
+We’ve found ourselves in endless debates about which camera to choose and in the past put off investing in a new camera for a long time.

 For those just getting started as travel bloggers and photographers, words such as aperture, mirrorless, shutter speed, and full-frame may be terms you are not too familiar with.
 However, once you understand the basics none of it is too complicated.
 The key points lie in the type of camera you’d like, cost, photography style, weight, and features.

-I’ve worked with cameras for the last decaded of my life including some time in a professional video production.
+I’ve worked with cameras for the last decade of my life including some time in professional video production.
 In that time I’ve operated digital cameras worth $100 all the way up to $200,000.
 Read the post and pick a few cameras that stand out to you to do further research before making your final decision.

-DSLR VS Mirrorless:
+DSLR vs. Mirrorless: